xinan-w/G6/docs/api/G6/registerBehavior.en.md

 By default, Behavior has three callbacks: `shouldBegin`, `shouldUpdate`, and `shouldEnd`, representing the beginning of the behavior, whether to update the items, the ending of the behavior respectively.
 If they return `false`, the default behavior will be prevented.

 This document is going to introduce how to customize a behavior.
 The infomation about the built-in behaviors can be found in the [Built-in Behaviors](/en/docs/manual/middle/states/defaultBehavior).

-## G6.registerBehavior(behaviorName, behavior)

 When the [built-in Behaviors](/en/docs/manual/middle/states/defaultBehavior) cannot satisfy your requirments, custom a type of Behavior by `G6.registerBehavior(behaviorName, behavior)`.
 See [Behavior API](/en/docs/api/Behavior) for detail.

 ### Parameters